remarkjs/remark-lint/readme.md

     .use(remarkPresetLintConsistent)
     // Few recommended rules.
     .use(remarkPresetLintRecommended)
-    // `remark-lint-list-item-indent` is configured with `tab-size` in the
+    // `remark-lint-list-item-indent` is configured with `tab` in the
     // recommended preset, but if we’d prefer something else, it can be
     // reconfigured:
-    .use(remarkLintListItemIndent, 'space')
+    .use(remarkLintListItemIndent, 'one')
     .process('1) Hello, _Jupiter_ and *Neptune*!')

   console.error(reporter(file))